garagesteve1155/Overload/README.md

 See requirements.txt for packages

-🚀 Usage
+🚀 Usage on PC

+Clone this repo to your device/computer.

 Download the Mistral-7B-Instruct-v0.3 files into the ./mistral_7b_instruct/ folder (The mistral_7b_instruct folder itself should be in whichever folder you have the Overload python script).
-You need the numbered .safetensors files, plus all the other non-weight files
+You need the numbered .safetensors files (NOT the consolidated safetensors file!!!), plus all the other non-weight files

 Install dependencies: